robander/svg-syntaxdiagrams/README.md

 to XHTML, using a multi-step "twopass" process.
 I've extracted the SVG processing from that so that it can be used independently, with any transform type.
 Plugins with unrelated functions are no longer included.
-At the same time, I addressed a number of bugs in the original code; such as the fact that group titles did not appear in the rendered diagrams.
+At the same time, I addressed a number of bugs in the original code, such as the fact that group titles did not appear in the rendered diagrams, and syntax notes were dropped when located in unexpected places.

 The plugins distributed here are written as a post-process step to DITA-OT's preprocess, so (unless turned off) they will run after preprocess for every